SebastienEveno/mckinseysolvegame/README.md

 ]
 ```

-### Find the species that form a sustainable food chain
+Find the species that form a sustainable food chain:

 ```python
 from mckinseysolvegame import Solver